I wrote this for a friend who was interested in the "different" way I do things with my horses.

 For the safety of both the human and the horse, most often beginning riders are started out on horses who are patient or dull enough to put up with a beginner's un-balance and crude communication skills.
 So we arrive at a notion of the horse as slow, stupid, clumsy, and hard-of-steering, and we adjust our learning-to-ride to this notion.
 Unfortunately, this is profoundly discouraging to both horse and human.

 Luckily for both horse and human, learning to ride does not have to be a gradual uphill road with lightness only occurring after years of work.
-Rather, total lightness may occur rather soon; the first time, maybe when you find a good position by accident, but then with increasing frequency and in longer moments, until after years of work you can get many lightnesses, some lasting several minutes, nearly every time you ride.
+A moment of total lightness may occur rather soon; the first time, maybe when you find a good position by accident, but then with increasing frequency and in longer moments, until after years of work you can get many lightnesses, some lasting several minutes, nearly every time you ride.

 When an "alpha" horse asks another horse to do something, there is a progression of increasing signals or pressures.
 For example, if April tells Music to "get away from my dinner," the pressures might be:

-In practice, Steps 2, 3, and 4 rarely need to happen, because Music is familiar with the progression and will move as soon as Step 1 occurs.
+In practice, Steps 2, 3, and 4 rarely need to happen, because Bo is familiar with the progression and will move as soon as Step 1 occurs.
 That is one way to lightness.
 We can use progressively bigger signals till we get a response; the next time, the horse will respond earlier in the progression, until finally he will respond to the light signal, which we can then fade until it is no more than a fly landing.

-If we use the "chosen leader" style, we can avoid the "bullying" aspect of increasing pressure, and end up with a willing rather than a resentful horse.
+However, if we use the "chosen leader" style, we can avoid the "bullying" aspect of increasing pressure, and end up with a willing rather than a resentful horse.

 Use light pressure with your hand, or a rein, etc. to ask for a move.
 Stay at the same pressure, and feel for the horse's "try."
 You might even close your eyes so you can feel very subtle movements in the horse.
 When you feel any change, release the pressure.
 Ask again, lightly; again feel for the horse's "try," and release.
 The horse is tentatively saying, "Is this kind-of what you want?"